Content Map Terms

-- Sit in a tub filled with a few centimetres of warm water for 20 minutes, 2 or 3 times a day.
+- Sit in a tub filled with 8 to 10 centimetres of warm water for 20 minutes, 2 or 3 times a day.
 This is called a sitz bath.
 It soothes the torn tissue and helps relax the internal anal sphincter.
 Do not put soaps, salts, or shampoos in the water.

 - Talk with your doctor about whether to try a non-prescription cream such as zinc oxide, Preparation H, Anusol, or hydrocortisone for a short time.
 These may help soothe anal tissues.
 But fibre and sitz baths help symptoms more.footnote 1